 If you are experiencing a limited range of motion in any joint, chronic or worsening pain, joint instability, or difficulty sleeping, it may be time to schedule an appointment with an orthopaedist.

-Some patients arrive at our offices knowing that they have a pain, but they can't target where it's coming from.
+Do You Need a General Orthopaedist or a Specialist?Some patients arrive at our offices knowing that they have a pain, but they can't target where it's coming from.
 A Resurgens general orthopaedist will be able to help you identify the source of the pain, and in a lot of situations, even propose a treatment plan.
 But when patients already know the source of their pain, or general orthopaedist determines they need specialized treatment, then seeing a specialist will often be the right answer for them.
 At Resurgens, our diverse group of general orthopaedic physicians and specialists have extensive training, and they are able to treat musculoskeletal conditions in many different areas of the body.

-Acute and chronic musculoskeletal conditions can happen in any part of the body, to any person, with no regard to age.
+What Types of Orthopaedic Conditions Can The Physicians at Resurgens Treat?Acute and chronic musculoskeletal conditions can happen in any part of the body, to any person, with no regard to age.
 At Resurgens, some of the areas where we can help treat conditions and injuries include: